Deadwood, Alberta: History

 John Chauncey Eggenberger was the first postmaster and proprietor of the first general store.
-He was from Deadwood, South Dakota.
-It seems that he named the hamlet after his home town.
+He was from Deadwood, South Dakota, and left with two cars of settlers to homestead deadwood in 1931.
 The original store, post office and community hall were located a few miles west of the present day hamlet.
+The first town hall was demolished in 1936.
+The current hall was constructed in February 1979, primarily through volunteer labor.

 On Saturday, August 19, 2006, in the evening (with a number of people gathered for the Deadwood Days ball tournament watching) a single-engine Cessna 177 piloted by Manning businessman Nick Gudzinski, 49, crashed less than a kilometre south of the hamlet.
 The pilot and all three of the teenaged passengers were killed.
-All were residents of the Manning area some 21 kilometres northwest of Deadwood.
+All were residents of the Manning area some 21 kilometers northwest of Deadwood.
 One of the passengers was Mr. Gudzinski's son; another was his son's girlfriend, and the remaining was the girlfriend's brother.